-Planning a trip to Disney World looks a little different these days; and since new situations call for new tools, the TouringPlans Lines app (the highest-rated Disney World app in iTunes and Google Play!) has received a major update improving those features users love!
+Planning a trip to Disney World looks a little different these days; and since new situations call for new tools, the TouringPlans Lines app received a major update last fall improving those features users love!
 And yes, that includes creating your own customized Touring Plan.
 That’s why today I’m going to show you how to create a custom Touring Plan using the new and improved Lines 2.0!

 So let’s start with the app’s homepage.
 Upon opening the app, users can check out handy crowd level forecasts and daily park hours.

 And at the bottom of the main page, you will find a toolbar with an icon to the left for Plans.
 This is where you’ll access your customized Touring Plans when using the app; but first, we gotta make one!
 So let’s keep scrolling, shall we?

 Here towards the bottom of the homepage is a button to Create New Plan.
 That’s what we’re going to select today to create a new Touring Plan through the updated app.

 Now once we select that option to Create New Plan, what’s pictured below is what you should see.

 This is where we can name our plan and then select which park and what date our Touring Plan is for.
 There’s also a handy option to toggle your preferred walking speed and whether you prefer waiting over walking or vice versa.

 Now if we keep scrolling to the bottom of this page…